sam-mahdi/PAL/PAL/Sams_Strip_Plot/README.md

 By default, the program will use all information inputed.
 However, for i-1 searches, you don't have nitrogen or hydrogen amide values.
 As such, there is an option to exclude nitrogens in the search.

+The prediction is determined by the range of of chemical shifts typically observed for an amino acid.
+You may increase or decrease this range by adjusting the identity tolerance (i.e. increasing or decreasing the possible matches).
+Input fraction values (i.e. for 80% use 0.8).

 ***To replace or remove inputted values, you must clear the entry box and click enter again, otherwise the old value will be kept and used in the search***